 Artwork should be marked individually and clearly with the author’s name and the figure number.
 Figures with several parts are permitted only if the parts are closely related either experimentally or logically.
 Suggestions can be made for cover picture designs.
-Photographs should be supplied as glossy prints and also in electronic format.
+Photographs should be supplied in electronic format.
 See the guidelines to submission of graphical material for further information.

 Color Artwork can be reproduced free of charge.

 Tables should be subdivided by three horizontal lines only (two marking the header, one at the base).
 Footnotes in tables are denoted [a], [b], [c], etc.

 References should be numbered sequentially as they appear in the text as superscripts in square brackets.[2-5] Only papers that are published or accepted for publication should be referenced.
 The footnote option provided by many text programs should not be used.
 Journals titles should be abbreviated according to the Chemical Abstracts Service Source Index (CASSI).
 In citing the literature, the format below should be followed as an example:

 D.-L. Schulz, T. J. Marks, Adv.
 Mater.
 1994, 6, 719.

 H. Fujimori, K. Osada, Chem.
 Lett.
 1994, 456.